Consensys/quorum/docs/orgkey.md

 # Transaction Manager key management at Organization level
-Currently when private transactions are done Quorum, the individual transaction manager (Tessera or Constellation) public keys have to be mentioned in the `privateFor` attribute.
-This feature allows multiple transaction manager keys to be grouped under a single organization name and at transaction level, the organization id can be passed in `privateFor` attribute instead of the keys.
+For sending private transactions in Quorum, the individual transaction manager (Tessera or Constellation) public keys have to be mentioned in the `privateFor` attribute.
+If the private transaction is intended for multiple nodes, this sometimes becomes challenging to manage.
+This feature allows multiple transaction manager keys to be grouped under a single organization name.
+The organization name can then be used in `privateFor` attribute instead of individual transaction manager keys.

-Further, it will be possible to define a hierarchy of master organization and multiple sub organizations under the master org. e.g. There can be a master org "ABC" having 10 nodes and hence 10 keys.
+Further this feature allows to define a hierarchy of master organization and multiple sub organizations under the master org. e.g. There can be a master org "ABC" having 10 nodes and hence 10 keys.
 However there may be subset of nodes which are participating in various private transactions.
 These subsets can be set up as suborgs with in the master org with each suborg having a distincy identifier.
 While sending the private transaction, the suborg identifier can be give as a part of `privateFor` attribute.

 ## Set up
 Organization level key management is  managed by a smart contract [Clusterkeys.sol](../controls/cluster/Clusterkeys.sol).
-The precompiled smart contract is deployed at address `0x000000000000000000034` in network bootup process.
+The precompiled smart contract is deployed at address `0x000000000000000000022` in network bootup process.
 The binding of the precompiled byte code with the address is in `genesis.json`.

-## Organization level key management
+## APIs for organization level key management
-The following apis are available for managing the organization level keys:
-* For adding a new master organization, `quorumOrgMgmt.addMasterOrg` api to be used.
-The usage is as shown below.
-The input to this api are the name of the master org and transaction object.
+### quorumOrgMgmt.addMasterOrg
+* Input: saster org id and transaction object.
+The master org name has to be unique
+* Output: status of operation
+* Example:
 ```
 > quorumOrgMgmt.addMasterOrg("ABC", {from:eth.accounts[0]})
 {